kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 The metric will use the following labels:

-1. `decision {allow, deny, ignore, error}` - The policy decision _before_ exemptions are considered.
+1. `decision {allow, deny, exempt, error}` - The policy decision _before_ exemptions are considered.
-   Error is reserved for panics or other errors in policy evaluation. `ignore` is only used for update requests that are out of scope (see [Updates](#updates) above).
+   Error is reserved for panics or other errors in policy evaluation.
+Update requests that are out of scope (see [Updates](#updates) above) are not counted.
-2. `exempt {no, user, namespace, runtimeclass, multiple}` - If the request is exempt (otherwise, `no`), which parameter exempted it?
-If it was exempt on multiple dimensions, `multiple` is used.
-   This label is independent of policy decision.
 3. `policy_level {privileged, baseline, restricted}` - The policy level that the request was evaluated against.
 4. `policy_version {latest, v1.YY, >v1.ZZ}` - The policy version that was used for the evaluation.